-Our digital strategy has been developed to support the delivery of our Strategic Plan 2020-2023 and is focused on how we want to do things to support customer and business requirements.
+Our digital strategy has been developed to support the delivery of our Strategic Plan and focuses on how we want to do things to support customer and business requirements.
 Our strategy is not about delivering digital technologies, it is about delivering user-led and centred services in the digital age.

-Our digital strategy is based on research with our customers and our digital strategy is aligned to the Digital Strategy for Scotland, A changing nation: how Scotland will thrive in a digital world.
+Our digital strategy is based on research with our customers and is aligned to the Digital Strategy for Scotland, A changing nation: how Scotland will thrive in a digital world.
 It is also guided by the Scottish Government's Digital Scotland Service Standard.